Nikola is an awesome static website generator built in Python. I recently used

 Creating your own Nikola plugin is quite simple.
 They are Python scripts that

-directory at the top level of the source for your
+are stored in a plugins directory at the top level of the source for your

-website, right alongside the pages
+website, right alongside the pages and posts directories that store your

 content.
 To let Nikola know that a particular Python script is a plugin, you

-file, which is an INI-formatted file to tell Nikola
+have to write a .plugin file, which is an INI-formatted file to tell Nikola

 where to find the module that it should run.
 Taking the example from the Nikola